leonlinsx/minimal-mistakes/_posts/2021-04-03-algorithms-life.md

 ## Footnotes

-1. f
+1. Easy enough to teach children, by telling them to memorise sums and when to carry a number, but surprisingly not obvious when trying to implement on a computer, see [full adder logic gate](https://www.electronics-tutorials.ws/combination/comb_7.html "full")
+2. You might say that by the time I explain everything, I might as well have [written the entire book](https://en.wikipedia.org/wiki/P_versus_NP_problem "p np")
+3. The percentage is 1 divided by e, euler's number
-2. This problem is intractable if the probabilities of a payoff on a machine change over time
+4. This problem is intractable if the probabilities of a payoff on a machine change over time
-3. Or March Madness, for the Americans
+5. Or March Madness, for the Americans
-4. As in, take all your projects that are late, and then the maximum of those.
+6. As in, take all your projects that are late, and then the maximum of those.
 That's the metric you want to minimise.

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/a16z gaming market size.png)